brookchuang1111/brookchuang1111.github.io/_posts/2025-04-16-drinking-sym.md

 ---
 layout: post
-title: "Drinking Symmetrically: A study on Catalan numbers"
+title: "Drinking Symmetrically: A Study on Catalan Numbers"
-tags: Math
+tags: [Math]
 ---
+# Drinking Symmetrically: A Study on Catalan Numbers
 ## Not That One!
 Over winter break, I opened the kitchen fridge to see, on the middle shelf to the left, two lines of LaCroix.
 The left most can was a guava while the flavor besides it was key lime.
 I certainly knew my choice, but as I reached towards my preferred flavor (key lime of course), I heard a screech in my ear.

 *"Don't pick that one!"*